Looking for an amazing San Blas trip? This article explores everything you need to know about the islands!

-> - The boat trips we did weren’t very bumpy, but the weather was very good and with little to no wind. nothing compared with what happened to us in the Perhentian islands!
+- Our boat trips weren’t very bumpy, but the weather was perfect and with little to no wind.
+Nothing compared with what happened to us in the Perhentian islands!

-> - All San Blas multi-day include a day trip to one (or 2) other islands.
-In this tour, you get to visit another island (the guide chooses it) and you have lunch there.
+- All San Blas multi-day includes a day trip to one (or 2) other islands.
+On this tour, you visit another island (the guide chooses it) and have lunch there.

-> - This visit to the Kuna village is a 15 minutes walk through the village with the guide.
+- This visit to the Kuna village is a 15-minute walk through the village with a guide.
 He explains how the village works and answers your question.
-It’s interesting, but nothing extraordinary.
+It’s interesting but nothing extraordinary.

->

-> How to go to the San Blas Islands?
+How to go to the San Blas Islands?

 Above we talked about the typical way to go to San Blas, but there are other, more expensive alternatives.
 These are your options to go to San Blas:

 - 4×4 + taxi boat – this is the above referred typical way, the most affordable, and how most people go to San Blas;